caberson/picasa-uploader/README.md

 * (As of 10/13/2014) The ZendGData download was missing the 'library/Zend/Xml' folder.
 One can get this missing folder from the Zend Framework 1.12.9 Minimal install.
+  [5/29/2015] The ZendGData download was missing the 'library/Zend/Http' folder.
+  Got it from ZendFramework 1.12.13 minimal install.
 * (As of 10/13/2014) The PHP JPEG metadata toolkit is a fairly old library.
   I had to make a change to the following two files in the library:
   - Photoshop_IRB.php